shieldgenerator7/DnD-Stories/Library/Spells_DC20_Official_CliffNotes.md

 # Command

 Enchantment
 Cost: 2 AP + 1 MP

-Range: 10 Spaces
+Range: 10 Spaces (Hear, See within 1 minute)
 Duration: 1 Round

-You speak a command to a creature that you can see
+You command a creature.

-within range that can hear you.
-You don’t have to see the

-creature if you’ve seen them within the last minute.
-Make

-a Spell Check contested by the target’s Charisma Save.
+Spell Check: vs Charisma Save.

-Success: The creature immediately spends 2 AP to follow
+Success: The creature spends 2 AP to follow the command.

-the command given, regardless of its usual AP cost.
-The

-creature can’t spend any resources (AP, SP, or MP) to

-modify the Action it takes.

-Ignoring a Command: The Spell has no effect if the target
+Ignoring a Command: The Spell has no effect if

-doesn’t understand your language, if it’s unable to follow
+-   The target doesn’t understand your language
+-   It’s unable to follow your command

-your command, or if your command is directly harmful to
+-   If your command is directly harmful to itself.

-itself.

-Choosing a Command: You can choose from the list of
+Choosing a Command:

-example commands below or improvise your own at the

-GM’s discretion.

-• Move: The target moves up to its Speed to a location (or
+-   Move: The target moves to a location or in a direction.

-in a direction) of your choice.

-• Prone: The target falls Prone.
+-   Prone: The target falls Prone.

-• Drop: The target drops anything it’s holding.
+-   Drop: The target drops anything it’s holding.

-• Attack: The target makes 1 Attack Check or Spell Check

-(your choice) that normally costs 1 AP.
-You choose
+-   Attack: The target makes 1 Attack Check or Spell Check that normally costs 1 AP.

-the target of the Attack, which must be within the

-commanded creature’s range.
+-   Other: at DM’s discretion

-Mana Point Enhancements
+Enhancements

-Duration: (1 MP) You increase the duration by 1 Round.
+Duration: (1 MP) +1 Round.

-Targets: (2 MP) You can add 1 additional target.
+Targets: (2 MP) +1 target.

+*0.9.5, pg 175*

 # Find Familiar